Skip to Content

 2-1-2 press defense

-The 2-1-2 press defense is a basketball defensive strategy that implements a modest amount of on-ball pressure, particularly in the backcourt, and sideline traps, especially in the frontcourt, to disrupt the scoring effectiveness of the offensive team with the additional possibility of creating turnovers.
+The 2-1-2 press defense is a basketball strategy that implements a modest amount of on-ball pressure, particularly in the backcourt, and sideline traps, especially in the frontcourt, to disrupt the scoring effectiveness of the offensive team with the additional possibility of creating turnovers.

 2-2-1 press defense

-The 2-2-1 press defense is a basketball defensive strategy that seeks to hinder offensive scoring opportunities with the possibility of creating turnovers by way of on-ball pressure and sideline traps in the backcourt or frontcourt.
+The 2-2-1 press defense is a basketball strategy that seeks to hinder offensive scoring opportunities with the possibility of creating turnovers by way of on-ball pressure and sideline traps in the backcourt or frontcourt.

 Amoeba defense